JordanMartinez/purescript-cookbook/src/recipe-template/README.md

 4. If needed, update the `packages.dhall` file to include more packages.
 5. Install needed dependencies via `spago install <packageName>`
 6. Write the solution to the problem via code
+7. Update the copied folder's ReadMe to explain what the recipe does.
-7. Submit a PR and state that it "Fixes #X" where X refers to the issue you opened previously
+8. Submit a PR and state that it "Fixes #X" where X refers to the issue you opened previously

 ## Problem Description

-This example shows how to run a simple "hello world" program
+This example shows how to run a simple "hello world" program.

 ## Core Libraries Used